Lerc/whio/README.md

 ![](https://raw.github.com/Lerc/whio/master/whio_logo.png)
 A library to provide a gentle introduction to programming.

-The idea behind Whio is to provide an evironment where people leaning to program can write short programs that they can easily understand.
+The idea behind Whio is to provide an evironment where people learning to program can write short programs that they can easily understand.

 To do this, much of the architecture of DOM based Javascript is hidden.
 Programs using whio can just have a single line of